Butler takes over late, Heat rally past Warriors 116-109

+MIAMI (AP)Upon review, Miami coach Erik Spoelstra had a good birthday.
+Jimmy Butler made sure of that.

-MIAMI (AP)Jimmy Butler scored five straight points late to give Miami the lead, Max Strus led all scorers with 24 and the Heat overcame a triple-double from Stephen Curry to beat the Golden State Warriors 116-109 on Tuesday night.
+Butler scored five straight points late to give Miami the lead, Max Strus led everyone with 24 and the Heat overcame a triple-double from Stephen Curry to beat the Golden State Warriors 116-109 on Tuesday night.

-Butler scored 23 points, including a three-point play with 1:48 left that put the Heat ahead to stay.
-Bam Adebayo added 19, Duncan Robinson had 17 and Kyle Lowry scored 13 for Miami, which won on coach Erik Spoelstra’s 52nd birthday.
+Butler scored 23 points, including a go-ahead three-point play with 1:48 left.
+Bam Adebayo scored 19, Duncan Robinson had 17 and Kyle Lowry 13 for Miami, which won on Spoelstra’s 52nd birthday.

-Curry had 23 points, 13 rebounds and 13 assists for the Warriors, who dropped their third straight and dropped to 3-5 – 0-4 on the road.
+Curry had 23 points, 13 rebounds and 13 assists for the Warriors (3-5), who dropped their third straight and are 0-4 on the road.
 Andrew Wiggins added 21 points and Klay Thompson scored 19.

+”I thought our energy was better at times,” Golden State’s Draymond Green said. ”But we’ve still got to put it together and win games.”

-It was the 10th regular season triple-double for Curry.
-But it wasn’t enough, and a call that went Miami’s way denied him a chance to tie the game with 1:39 left.
+Curry had his 10th regular season triple-double.
+But a call that went Miami’s way denied him a chance to tie the game with 1:39 left.

 Curry was hit on the hand by Butler as he tried a 3-pointer, with the Warriors down three.
-A foul was called, but overturned on review.
+A foul was called, and Butler argued.
+That convinced Spoelstra to challenge the call.

 ”They had a high-five,” referee Bill Kennedy said.

+Said Curry: ”You’ve got to be allowed to finish your motion. … There was a lot of contact.
+But what do I know about calls?”

-The Warriors didn’t score again, and lost a game where they led by 10 in the second half.
+The Warriors didn’t score again, and lost a game they led by 10 in the second half.
+Golden State’s 20 turnovers were turned into 28 Heat points – three of those turnovers being discontinued dribble calls against Jordan Poole.

+Warriors coach Steve Kerr said the NBA sent out an email Tuesday about that infraction.
+He didn’t read it.

+”The whole league does that,” Kerr said. ”They’ve been doing it ever since Allen Iverson convinced the referees that it wasn’t a carry.
+It is a carry.
+What Jordan does is a carry.
+But the whole league’s been doing it.
+I guess I have to start checking my email on game days.”

 TIP-INS

 Warriors: Curry extended his NBA-record streak of regular-season games with a 3-pointer to 197.
-He also owns the second-longest streak (157). … The Warriors took 49 shots from 3-point range, 35 shots from 2-point range. … Golden State’s 20 turnovers were turned into 28 Heat points.
+He also owns the second-longest streak (157). … The Warriors took 49 shots from 3-point range, 35 shots from 2-point range. … Poole was minus-23 in 30 minutes.

-Heat: Lowry’s third 3-pointer of the night was his 1,989th, passing Jason Kidd for 12th in NBA history. … The Heat improved to 6-2 on Spoelstra’s birthday during his tenure as head coach. … Miami lost Tyler Herro midway through the second quarter after he got poked in the left eye by Golden State’s Moses Moody as they battled for a rebound.
+Heat: Lowry hit his 1,989th 3-pointer, passing Jason Kidd for 12th in NBA history. … Spoelstra is now 6-2 on his birthday. … Miami lost Tyler Herro midway through the second quarter after he got poked in the left eye by Golden State’s Moses Moody on a rebound.
+Herro said he lost vision briefly, but it was back by postgame. … The Heat were 20 for 20 from the line, tying the second-most without a miss in team history.
+They were 30 for 30 against Boston in 1993.

 STILL OUT